ErpNetDocs/tech/modules/financials/Fixed Assets/Depreciation Methods/PeriodDeterminationMetods.md

 For every next month but last one: Depreciation =  Month quota

-For the last month: Depreciation = Mont quota - First month Depreciation
+For the last month: Depreciation = Month quota - First month Depreciation

 > Example:
 >